 We were stunned to see that this lens produces very little chromatic aberration, which is almost invisible.
 Therefore, you don’t have to worry about unwanted streaks of colors ruining your photograph.
 It is actually one of the best Minolta rokkor lenses for color and clarity.

+We certainly loved the background bokeh effect of this quality lens.
 This lens will beautifully keep the background and foreground out of focus to create the perfect smooth bokeh.
 However, the lens may struggle to isolate the subject if there are too many things around it, which may result in imperfect or nervous bokeh.
 Overall, this is possibly one of the best lenses created by Minolta.

 The sharpness of the image changes with different aperture settings and isn’t as great as some of the other Minolta lenses.
 Also, the limited aperture setting is a big letdown too.